 Landing Pages vs. “Blog Pages"

-I think it’s worth pointing out that, generally speaking, most webmasters will have one of two possible types of homepage: Either a landing page that’s designed to capture information (such as the one you see on this site), or a dynamic page where recent blog posts are listed.
+It’s worth pointing out that, generally speaking, most webmasters will have one of two possible types of home landing pages: Either a page that’s designed to capture information (such as the one you see on our site at Magnet4Blogging) or a dynamic page where recent blog posts are listed.

 Nearly all of the tips here apply to both.

-This is a principle that project-management SaaS provider Basecamp have really used to their advantage, see their site here.
+This is a principle that project-management SaaS provider Basecamp has really used to their advantage; see their site here.

 Their homepage is free of any unnecessary clutter.
-The simple truth is that you don’t always need fancy images, animations or a design that’s worthy of spot in the Louvre.
+The simple truth is that you don’t always need fancy images, animations, or a design that’s worthy of a spot in the Louvre.

-You can see from the image below, that they removed the big walls of text, extensive feature lists and unnecessary statistics on the right, whilst also adding an easily-understandable visual explanation of their service.
+You can see from the image below that they removed the big walls of text, extensive feature lists, and unnecessary statistics on the right.
+While also adding an easily understandable visual explanation of their service.

 If you’re struggling to put together a landing page, ask yourself this; “What is my core value proposition?”